 Isle of Innisfree present day

 As Norman Spirit (to LeHavre) this area was renamed Tweed Club Reclining Seat Lounge.
-Over the next few years little, if any, refurbishment was undertaken.
+Over the next few years little, if any, refurbishment was undertaken and today it is a void space and out of use.

 The photos below are the same room and were taken in 1992, 1999, 2012, 2019 and again 2019 respectively

-On the (opposite) starboard side was a magnificent dual cinema back in the early 90's with its own box office and gaming arcade.
+On the (opposite) starboard side was a magnificent dual cinema back in the early 90's and offered a box office to purchase tickets and a gaming arcade.
 Over time this area has been transformed beyond recognition.

 Prins Filip-1991